 The treatment approach for interstitial nephritis, whether acute or chronic, depends mainly on the underlying cause, the severity of the condition, and whether kidney function is compromised.
 Prompt diagnosis and appropriate intervention are crucial for preserving kidney function and preventing the progression to chronic kidney disease.

-In cases of drug-induced acute interstitial nephritis (AIN), which is the most common cause, immediate withdrawal of the offending medication is the first and most crucial step.
-Stopping medications like NSAIDs, PPIs, antibiotics, anticonvulsants, or diuretics helps reverse drug-induced acute interstitial nephritis by removing the trigger causing kidney inflammation.
+In cases of medicine-induced acute interstitial nephritis (AIN), which is the most common cause, immediate withdrawal of the offending medication is the first and most crucial step.
+Stopping medications like NSAIDs, PPIs, antibiotics, anticonvulsants, or diuretics helps reverse medicine-induced acute interstitial nephritis by removing the trigger causing kidney inflammation.

 Common causative agents include:

-In steroid-resistant or severe cases (especially with autoimmune causes such as Sjögren’s syndrome, sarcoidosis, lupus nephritis, or TINU syndrome), immunosuppressants may be used:
+In steroid-resistant or severe cases, especially with autoimmune causes such as Sjögren’s syndrome, sarcoidosis, lupus nephritis, or TINU syndrome, immunosuppressants such as mycophenolate mofetil or cyclophosphamide may be used, though evidence is limited and individualised according to KDIGO (2025).

 Managing complications and preserving kidney function is crucial: